elimisteve/website/app/_posts/2014-11-28-StartPage.markdown

 ### IndieWeb use case

 Let's take the IndieWeb application that we are currently hosting for alpha users and [offering as a pre-sale](https://www.indiegogo.com/projects/indiehosters/x/9169969).
-Be part of the IndieWeb, is basically having your domain name with a blogging platform.
+Being part of the IndieWeb, is basically having your domain name with a blogging platform.

 The plan for registration is: